broadinstitute/cromwell/docs/Configuring.md

 ```

-**Exporting workflow logs via Sentry**
+**Exception monitoring via Sentry**

-Cromwell supports [Sentry](https://docs.sentry.io) for copying workflow logs.
-Sentry is a service that can be used to monitor exceptions reported in an application’s logs.
+Cromwell supports [Sentry](https://docs.sentry.io) which is a service that can be used to monitor exceptions reported in an application’s logs.

-To send the Cromwell logs to Sentry, enter your DSN URL into the configuration value:
+To enable Sentry monitoring in Cromwell, enter your DSN URL into the configuration value:

 ```hocon
 sentry.dsn = DSN_URL